nrfconnect/sdk-nrf/doc/nrf/dev_model_and_contributions/ncs_distro.rst

 However, the :ref:`module repository <zephyr:modules>` you create will not be part of the |NCS| official distribution by default.
 Instead, you will need to host your own documentation explaining how to add the module you make available to user's :ref:`own manifest <dm_workflow_4>`.

-An example of this approach is the `Golioth Zephyr SDK`_, which is set up as a `Zephyr module <Golioth module.yml_>`_ that a user can add to their own manifest.
+An example of this approach is the `Golioth Firmware SDK`_, which is set up as a `Zephyr module <Golioth module.yml_>`_ that a user can add to their own manifest.

 Providing a west manifest
 *************************